AssetMantle/modules/CONTRIBUTING.md

 All PRs require at least two review approvals before they can be merged (one review might be acceptable in the case of minor changes to [docs](./.github/PULL_REQUEST_TEMPLATE/docs.md) or [other](./.github/PULL_REQUEST_TEMPLATE/other.md) changes that do not affect production code).
-Each PR template has a reviewers checklist that must be completed before the PR can be merged.
+Each PR template has a reviewers' checklist that must be completed before the PR can be merged.
 Each reviewer is responsible for all checked items unless they have indicated otherwise by leaving their handle next to specific items.
 In addition, use the following review explanations: